Pim-Hartendorp/Raspberry-pi-pico-2W-DS5-host/README.md

 ### 3. Build the Project

-The Pico extension may auto-configure CMake.
+The Pico extension may auto-build CMake. if not, select a kit using this comand in the VSCode search bar: **> CMake: Select a Kit** after this press ctrl + shift + B to build the project.

 Otherwise:

 ```bash
 mkdir build && cd build